 - A family history of early menopause.
 If women in your family started menopause earlier, you’re more likely to as well.

 - Chemotherapy or pelvic radiation.
 These cancer treatments can damage your ovaries and cause menopause to start sooner.

 - Surgery to remove your ovaries (oophorectomy) or uterus (hysterectomy).
-Procedures to take out your ovaries may send you into menopause right away.
-If you have your uterus removed but not your ovaries, you might experience menopause a year or two earlier than you would’ve otherwise.
+Procedures to remove your ovaries may send you into menopause right away.
+If you have your uterus removed but not your ovaries, you might experience menopause a year or two earlier than you would have otherwise.

 - Certain health conditions.
 Rheumatoid arthritis, thyroid disease, HIV, chronic fatigue syndrome, and some chromosomal disorders can cause menopause to happen sooner than expected.

 If you think you might be experiencing symptoms of early menopause, talk to your doctor.
 They can perform various tests to determine if you have entered menopause.

 A newly approved test called the PicoAMH Elisa test measures the amount of Anti-Müllerian Hormone (AMH) in the blood.
 This test helps determine whether you will soon be entering menopause or if you already have.

 Experiencing early menopause has been linked to a shorter life expectancy.